borland667/car-pc/README.md

 Tasks are:
 ----------
-1. Processing information from a video recorder.
+1. Processing video from (web) cameras.
 2. Streaming video to the Internet
 3. Remote start engine
 4. Geting location